 HDR is available to all Frame.io customers in the Frame.io iOS app.
 All subscriptions support 8-bit proxies, while Enterprise subscriptions can play 10-bit HDR proxies.
 Playback on the web for Enterprise and non-Enterprise accounts also supports 8-bit proxies.

-10 bit playback means assets will have higher color precision and more color detail.
+10-bit playback means assets will have higher color precision and more color detail.
 This allows for more accurate and more robust reviews.
-Compared to 8 bit video, 10 bit video has the capability to show many more colors.
-This means that a 10 bit video can show much more detail when transitioning from one color to another than 8 bit.
-8 bit can sometimes struggle with subtle gradients of color and can result in what’s called “banding”, where the image displays hard boundaries between colors instead of soft gradients.
+Compared to the 8-bit video, 10-bit video has the capability to show many more colors.
+This means that a 10-bit video can show much more detail when transitioning from one color to another than 8-bit.
+8-bit can sometimes struggle with subtle gradients of color and can result in “banding,” where the image displays hard boundaries between colors instead of soft gradients.

-The following image is the same set of ramps, but in 8 bit.
-Since 8 bit doesn’t have the same precision that 10 bit does, the ramps exhibit hard “stepping” as the color transition from one end to the other.
-This is called “banding”.
+The following image is the same set of ramps but in 8-bit.
+Since 8-bit doesn’t have the same precision that 10-bit does, the ramps exhibit hard “stepping” as the color transitions from one end to another.
+This is called “banding.”

-Source files with higher bit depths than 10 are still readable within Frame.io but will be presented in 10 bits only.
-Localized downloading original 12 bit or 16 bit files is available from the web app.
+Source files with higher bit depths than 10 are still readable within Frame.io but will only be presented in 10-bits.
+Localized downloading of original 12-bit or 16-bit files is available from the web app.

 Click here to learn more about viewing HDR files on Frame.io.

 How do I upload a 10-bit HDR file?